Presidential Fellows Program

 The conference will take place in person in Washington, D.C.
 In the multi-day conference, you can expect several opportunities to engage on today’s most pressing challenges while interacting with national policymakers and leading experts.
 To better understand the types of programming you would enjoy participating in, we will send out a poll that will include several options of topics and themes for you to give feedback on.

 The conference is also where Fellows will receive awards for their research papers.
 Five awards are given out annually for outstanding research papers.
 The award-winning papers are published in the Fellows Review alongside other additional exceptional Fellows papers.
-Additional information about each award can be found in the “Research Paper Assignment Packet.”
+Additional information about each award can be found on the Assignment page.

 • The David M. Abshire Award for Most Outstanding Paper by an International Fellow- $1,000 Prize

-• The Robert A. Kilmarx Award for Best Military, Intelligence, or National Security Strategic Analysis - $1,000 Prize
+• The Robert A. Kilmarx Award for Best Military, Intelligence, or Advanced Technology Analysis - $1,000 Prize

 • The Donald B. Marron Award for Best Historical Analysis - $1,000 Prize